Virtuant/hadoop-admin-2019/docs/pig-baseball.md

 * Column # 1 (Year)
 * Column # 7 (Runs)

-#### Master.csv
+#### People.csv
 * Column # 0 (Player ID)
 * Column # 13 (First Name)
 * Column # 14 (Last Name)

 <img src="https://user-images.githubusercontent.com/558905/40613898-7a6c70d6-624e-11e8-9178-7bde851ac7bd.png" align="left" width="50" height="50" title="ToDo Logo" />
-<h4>3.
+<h4>4.
 Identify players who scored highest runs for each year</h4>

-Step 1.
-If you haven’t yet, create a new directory, such as baseball/input in HDFS and put statistic files Batting.csv & Master.csv into this directory from your local machine.
+If you haven’t yet, create a new directory, such as `baseball/input` in HDFS and put statistic files Batting.csv & Master.csv into this directory from your local machine.
 You may rename them in HDFS as you wish.
-Step 2.
-Start the Pig shell
-Step 3.

 Load batting data into Pig using the PigStorage() function.

 NOTE: The default delimiter in Pig is a TAB (\t).
 A CSV file has comma-separated data in each line, so we need to inform Pig explicitly about that field delimiter.
 See here for the correct